An area rug is the anchor in a room. The furniture is either arranged on top of it or around it, and it forms the base of a room.

 1. Living Room

-At least the front legs of the furniture should be on top of the rug.
+Ideally, you should place the front legs of the furniture on top of the rug.
 Of course, you can always use a bigger rug that goes all the way under the living room furniture; that makes the room seem even bigger.

 The rug should be at least slightly bigger than the length and width of the furniture arrangement in the room.